 Mitigating global climate change is now at the top of the policy agenda in many industrial countries.
 The EU member states have committed themselves to the “20–20–20” targets: a reduction in greenhouse gas emissions by 20% from the 1990 level, an increase to 20% in the share of EU energy consumption generated by renewable energy sources, and an energy-efficiency improvement of 20% by 2020.

-Particularly in the expansion of renewable energy sources, Germany plays a pioneering role.
-The energy turnaround in Europe’s largest economy implies replacing conventional and nuclear power plants with renewable energy sources.
-The German government’s long-term objective is to generate 60% of overall energy use from renewable sources by 2050.
-Obviously, such a politically motivated transition toward a low-carbon economy, which requires investments in green energy technologies, must be regulated in order to be implemented, since green technologies are not cost-competitive in the early years .
-That is why many countries subsidize the expansion of the capacities of renewable energy sources by offering feed-in tariffs .
+Germany has played a pioneering role in key aspects of this agenda, particularly when it comes to the expansion of renewable energy sources.
+The energy turnaround in Europe's largest economy has included the replacement of conventional and nuclear power plants with renewable energy sources.
+The German government's long-term objective is to generate 60% of overall energy use from renewable sources by 2050.
+Obviously, such a politically motivated transition toward a low-carbon economy, which requires investments in green energy technologies, must be regulated in order to be implemented, since green technologies have not proven to be cost-competitive in their early years.
+For this reason, many countries subsidize the expansion of renewable energy sources by offering feed-in tariffs.

 The subsidies can be expected to boost aggregate demand for research and development, production, and the installation and maintenance of renewable energy technologies, which in turn create new jobs.
 But subsidies may also crowd out investments in conventional energy sources or other economic activities.
 While the expansion of green energy may be beneficial for environmental quality, health, and labor productivity, an energy turnaround financed by feed-in tariffs typically implies increasing energy prices for both firms and private households.
-So a frequent argument against renewable energy expansion is that it puts jobs in energy-intensive industrial and manufacturing sectors at risk, particularly when they are very export-prone and their international competitors have significantly lower energy costs.
-For example, the German manufacturing industry’s expenses for electricity account for a large part of total production costs, but vary substantially across sectors.
-Figure 2 shows the intensity of the power usage in megawatt hours per worker (mean values between 2003 and 2007) for aggregated sectors in Germany.
+As such, a common argument against renewable energy expansion is that it puts jobs in energy-intensive industrial and manufacturing sectors at risk, particularly when they are highly export-prone and their international competitors have significantly lower energy costs.
+For example, the German manufacturing industry's expenses for electricity account for a large portion of total production costs, but they vary substantially across sectors.
+Figure 2 shows the intensity of the power usage in megawatt hours per worker (mean values between 2003 and 2007) for aggregated sectors in Germany .
 Clearly, the production of chemicals and metal requires most power relative to the number of workers in the sector.
 In contrast, the relative electricity consumption is very low in sectors like the manufacturing of textiles and clothes.

 A green energy policy in an industrial country could thus have both direct positive and indirect negative effects on total employment.
 A conclusive estimate of the overall net employment effect of an energy turnaround must, therefore, take into account both direct and indirect effects.
-In addition, the assessment should distinguish potential short-term and long-term effects on the labor market.
-For example, investment-induced effects on creating jobs in the production and installation of renewable energy facilities in the short term may disappear in the longer term when the expansion in infrastructure has reached saturation point and only the maintenance and replacement investments of renewable energy plants require some labor input.
+In addition, the assessment should distinguish between potential short-term and long-term effects on the labor market.
+For example, investment-induced effects on creating jobs in the production and installation of renewable energy facilities in the short term may disappear in the longer term when infrastructure expansion has reached its saturation point.
+After this point, only the maintenance and replacement of renewable energy plants will require some labor input.

 Firms could mitigate the negative effects of energy price increases by introducing more energy-efficient production technologies.
-But if a large energy gap remains, then energy-intensive firms in, say, the manufacturing sector may also decide to move their production sites abroad.
-Firms leaving the country or fully closing down might then heighten the negative short-term effects on labor demand in the long term.
+However, if these savings are insufficient, then energy-intensive firms in, say, the manufacturing sector may ultimately decide to move their production sites abroad.
+Firms leaving the country or closing down altogether could reasonably be expected to have negative long-term effects on labor demand.

 Investment-induced employment effects and crowding-out

-The direct gross employment effect of investments in renewable energy sources should always be positive: Expansions in the infrastructure of renewable technologies induce additional demand for goods and services in the respective sectors, as well as along their supply chains.
-This creates additional demand in turn for labor in research and development, production, and the installation and maintenance of green power plants.
+The direct gross employment effect of investments in renewable energy sources should always be positive: expansions in the infrastructure of renewable technologies induce additional demand for goods and services in the respective sectors, as well as along their supply chains.
+This creates additional demand for labor related to research and development, production, and the installation and maintenance of green power plants.

-A dynamic macroeconometric model, based on marginal effects rather than average reactions as computed by input–output models, estimates investment-induced employment effects from the expansion of renewable energy .
-The cumulative gross impact is about 100,000 additional jobs from 2004 to 2010, strongest in earlier periods and declining over time owing to a diminishing production effect.
+A dynamic macroeconometric model examining Germany, based on marginal effects rather than average reactions, was used to estimate investment-induced employment effects from the expansion of renewable energy .
+The cumulative gross impact is about 100,000 additional jobs from 2004 to 2010; the effect is strongest in earlier years and declines over time due to a diminishing production effect.

-Increasing energy prices may have a negative indirect effect on employment through another channel .
-When energy expenses account for an increasing share of the consumer spending of private households, the purchasing power of disposable income falls and thus may reduce demand for other consumer goods, reducing employment in the respective sectors.
+Despite these recent findings, it is possible that increasing energy prices may have a negative indirect effect on employment through another channel.
+When energy expenses account for an increasing share of private households’ consumer spending, the purchasing power of disposable income falls, potentially reducing demand for other consumer goods and thereby employment in those respective sectors.
 Private households may, however, adjust their consumption after price increases and shift expenditures toward more energy-efficient goods and appliances in the long term.
 It is not clear how this might affect aggregate demand.